tsedio/tsed/docs/docs/cache.md

 ## Multi caching

-Cache-manager provide a way to use multiple caches.
+Cache-manager provides a way to use multiple caches.
 To use it, remove `store` option and use `caches` instead:

 ```typescript
 import {Configuration} from "@tsed/common";